AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/managing-stakeholder-communications.md

 ---
-title: Managing stakeholders to implement Marketo Engage
+title: Manage Stakeholders to Implement Marketo Engage
 description: Learn strategies for managing stakeholders effectively during the implementation of your Marketo Engage instance.
 This tutorial provides actionable tips to uncover your stakeholders needs, gain leadership buy-in, and communicate cross-functionally to seek implementation support.
 role: Admin
 level: Beginner